noaa-nwfsc/microhaplotyping_speciesID/README.md

 Use Rubias to test if known vouchered specimens can be identified to species using this panel

 #### 3. Run unknown samples

 Use Rubias to ID unknown samples.
-For reference, here are the species that we know can be identified using this panel.
+For reference, the following are the species that can be identified using this panel.

 <img src="https://github.com/anitawray-NOAA/microhaplotyping_speciesID/blob/main/Screenshot%202025-07-03%20at%2012.41.58%20PM.png" width="400">